lncRNAAddict/ChromNetworkMotif/README.md

 `ChromNetMotif` has been tested with Python 3.8.12 version.
 It should work with Python >= 3.0 version.
 We recommend installing the anaconda python distributon.
 Download anaconda python distribution from https://www.anaconda.com/products/distribution and install following the instructions provided.

 `ChromNetMotif` depends on the following python libraries.
-These libraries are already included in the anaconda distribution.
-Therefore, you do not need to install them.

 - `numpy`
 - `Pandas`
 - `matplotlib`

-`ChromNetMotif` also requires the following python packages are installed.
 - `Joblib`: For parallel processing.
-Installation instructions can be found here https://joblib.readthedocs.io/en/latest/
 - `networkx`: For using network algorithms.

-Installation instructions can be found here https://networkx.org/
+Thelibraries `numpy`, `Pandas`, and `matplotlob` are already included in the anaconda distribution.
+Therefore, you do not need to install them.
+Installation instructions for `Joblib` and `networkx` can be found in https://joblib.readthedocs.io/en/latest/ and https://networkx.org/, respectively.

 `ChromNetMotif` requires that the following external tool  is already installed.